frank-1992/RealityKit_ARQL/README.md

 3. add light and horizontal shadow(vertical has some problems right now)
 4. add pan, scale, rotate gestures, you can use them control the model
 6. take photos and videos
-7. two fingers move up can float the model
+7. two fingers move up can float the model(this function has been removed)

 Download this project and run 'Pod install', then you can enjoy it